 - I’ve already have some cues and I’m looking to add more for my collection…

 If you’re looking for a guide then we’ve got you covered – for today’s post, we’ve picked 11 options that we think are the best out there.
-Expect some in-depth overview of the shortlisted cues, as well as a few handy tips on how to select the very best pool cue for your needs!
+Expect some in-depth overview of the shortlisted cues, as well as a few handy tips on how to select the right one for your needs!

-This guide will walk you through the overall process of selecting a cue and a list of the best pool cues out there.
-Please keep in mind that these pool cues are all low deflection sticks and between mid-range to high-end levels.
-Some of them are expensive but most of them have the best value.
+This guide will walk you through the simple process of selecting a pool stick according to your budget and needs.
+Please keep in mind that these are all low deflection sticks and between mid-range to high-end levels.
+Some of them can get pretty expensive but most of them have the best value for your money.

 Lucasi also boasts the Tiger Everest tip that combines the control of a soft tip, strikes of a medium tip, and the durability of a hard tip.